When someone mentioned that Bob McQuillen would have turned 100 in 2023, I began to think about the legacy he left.

 With the Contra Dance Band Applejack, I had the great fortune to play for dances and events with Bob many times through the late 1970s and 1980s.
 Many times after Applejack disbanded, I played with Bob in various configurations of musicians and callers.
 Every time was a joy.
 We played his tunes, other people’s tunes, traditional tunes, Bob told bad jokes, and never missed an opportunity to holler when the spirit took him, and that was frequently.

 Between 1977 and 1988 Applejack played for Dawn Dances in Brattleboro, on New Year’s Eve, Memorial Day and Labor Day.
-Bob often joined us for those all-night marathon dances, until the sun came up, with a stage full of musicians and callers.
+Bob often joined us for those all-night marathons, playing until the sun came up, with a stage full of musicians and callers.

 I last saw Bob in December of 2012, when I played for the Nelson Monday Night Dance.
 He stopped in and we played a few tunes together, and though older and frailer, he was the same force of nature he had ever been.
 I don’t remember what tunes we played but for sure Scotty O’Neil was one of them.
 Another was the waltz he wrote for me in 2012, which is published in his Big Book of Waltzes but not in any of the Note Books.
 I treasure every chance I had to play with Bob, every bad joke, every hoot and holler.

-With Bob’s centenary year coming up in 2023, it occurred to me that even though many of his tunes are seldom played, perhaps an effort should be made to play them all, at least once.
+With Bob’s centenary year approaching in 2023, it occurred to me that even though many of his tunes are seldom played, perhaps an effort should be made to play them all, at least once.
 It IS true that in the process of refining the tunes, all of them were played by someone to make sure that they worked – Sarah Bauhan, Jane Orzechowski, Deanna Stiles, April Limber, Jill Newton, others.
-But now that Bob is going to be 100 perhaps it would be a kick to have a public effort to do so and to document the effort.
+But now that Bob was going to be 100, I thought perhaps it would be a kick to have a public effort to do so and to document the effort.

-My hope was to create a project that is participatory, accessible, fun, and a bit silly.
-With the help of people smarter than I, and with nothing but encouragement from almost everyone I talked to, I'm launching this interactive site to do just that.
+My hope was to create a project that was participatory, accessible, fun, and a bit silly.
+With the help of people smarter than I, and with nothing but encouragement from almost everyone I talked to, I did just that.

 Laurie Indenbaum